Detailed Bio

 What started initially as a warm smile-of-recognition turned into a stunned look on their faces.
 Later they said that seeing a rifle cradled in his arms instead of a guitar was what did it.
 But, in down-home fashion, they didn’t miss a beat emphasizing their understanding he was “duty-bound to be there”.
 Then, together, they took down the fences.

 Barriers between friends: Dennis came away from that encounter with an idea for a song titled “Fences”.
 But, he found that it would be many years before the song would move to the front burner of his brain, so to speak.
 When it did, it was after convalescing from chemos (during his battle with leukemia).
 Then once up and out again, another sort of healing happened.
 In ’90 he went to see a play titled “Fences” at the CLEVELAND PLAY HOUSE.
-This play, written by THE BLACK POET LAUREATE OF AMERICA AUGUST WILSON, was the most honored in theatre history.
-Audience demand was high, which is why, this production was held over.
-Luckily for Dennis he got to see it (albeit barely for it was closing night) and he got to meet the cast after.
+This play was written by THE BLACK POET LAUREATE OF AMERICA AUGUST WILSON.
+Who was he?
+Go to … https://en.wikipedia.org/wiki/August_Wilson

 Well, the play’s cathartic effect carried home with him and translated into music that night.
-But, it was when cast members KIM HAMILTON, CLEBERT FORD, BILL COBBS along with CAROLYN RAY, came out to his home the next day, that he truly was inspired to finish what he started so long ago, his song about barriers or “Fences”.
-With these bigger-than-life characters off the stage and in his home, Dennis finished the song with Ford.
+But, then cast members KIM HAMILTON, CLEBERT FORD, BILL COBBS along with CAROLYN RAY, came out to our home the next day.
+That was when he truly was inspired to finish what he started so long ago … his song about barriers … or … “Fences”.
+With these bigger-than-life characters off the stage and in our home, Dennis finished the song with Ford.
 Clebert played it back in New York for one special friend, MARY ALICE.
-She was the actress who was honored with A TONY for her portrayal of the mother in the BROADWAY PRODUCTION.
-She exclaimed “Oh, August Wilson should hear this, you really captured the play!”
-Sadly, AUGUST WILSON passed away and this past year we lost dear CLEBERT FORD.
+She was the actress who was honored with A TONY for her portrayal of the mother in the BROADWAY PRODUCTION. https://en.wikipedia.org/wiki/Mary_Alice

 Laughing Through The Tears